-After-school clubs include the 5/6 Math Club, the Mathcounts team, the Debate Club, and the Spanish Heritage Club.
+After-school clubs include the 5/6 Math Club, the Mathcounts team, the Debate Club, the Spanish Heritage Speakers Club, Art Club and Creative Writing Club.

 Eighth graders have several opportunities for leadership positions.
-A number of students are trained to give tours of our LEED Platinum Middle School.
-Others serve as Admissions Ambassadors to help us welcome applicants to the School.
-Still others introduce our weekly assemblies.
+Some serve as Admissions Ambassadors to help us welcome applicants to the school.
+Others introduce our weekly assemblies.

 Finally, some activities are offered through our SPARC program.
-These include language and robotics activities.
 See the SPARC tab for additional information.

 Parents are provided with information about their son or daughter’s academic progress through trimester reports that utilize checklists and narrative comments to describe the student’s progress through the curriculum.
 Interims are another form of communication from teachers to report on student progress at any point during the year.
 Parents can expect a conference with the homeroom teacher or advisor in the fall, and parents are encouraged to request a meeting at any time if there is a concern.

-Parent volunteers staff the reception desk in the Middle School, support extracurricular activities, and often drive students on service trips or other outings.
+Parent volunteers staff the reception desk in the Middle School, support extracurricular activities, and sometimes accompany students on service trips or other outings.

 As students grow through these Middle School years, parents also must grow and change in their approach to their children.
 The principal and counselor offer a program for parents at each grade level each fall outlining what to expect over the course of the year, and Parent Peer Group meetings and morning meetings offer frequent opportunities for discussion of parenting skills.